AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 apt-get install ninja-build
 ```

 Create a build folder and run the following CMake command.
-After run the final
+After, run the final
 command to build MLIR and check that it built successfully.

 ```sh